jcwkroeze/telgea/README.md

 * You can also just run `bun install --frozen-lockfile` for setup
 * Tests are run by `bun test`
 * You can also run them using `docker compose up` if you don't want to install `bun`
+* There isn't a main program per se, the main test case described in the assignment is implemented in `code/aggregator/aggregator.test.ts`